IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/features.md

 ### Expressions

 - [x] No more code!
-Simple indicators can now be easily built using regular strings.
+Indicators can now be easily built from expressions.
-The indicator factory automatically recognizes all inputs, parameters, and even NumPy and vectorbt functions thanks to a built-in matching mechanism.
+The indicator factory can automatically parse all inputs, parameters, and even NumPy and vectorbt functions thanks to a built-in matching mechanism.

 ```pycon